myst-templates/plain_typst_book/README.md

 ## License

-Content is licensed under [MIT License](https://opensource.org/license/mit)
+Content is provided with an [MIT License](https://opensource.org/license/mit).